-Firstly, we need to determine if the leaves are turning color because of stress or if the leaves are past the point of saving.
-If you spot leaves that look droopy and weak it can simply mean the leaves are dead and do not contribute to supporting the plant.
+First, we need to determine if the leaves are turning color because of stress or if they are past the point of saving.
+However, Droopy-looking leaves can simply mean the leaves are dead and do not contribute to supporting the plant.
 A good rule of thumb when it comes to dead yellow fan leaves is to remove them as soon as possible to help the plant manage its growth energy and not waste it on limbs that will inevitably die.

 Once you establish that the fan leaves are not dead or starting to decompose, we need to dig deeper to diagnose the root cause of the leaves turning yellow.
 Today we are looking at all the possible reasons why cannabis leaves turn yellow and the most effective treatments to nurse your ladies back to tip-top health.

 How to Diagnosis cannabis leaves turning yellow?

 Chlorosis is the yellowing of leaves because of a lack of chlorophyll and can be easily identified by examining the leaves.
 The absence of chlorophyll can be recognized when leaves turn yellow but the veins remain dark contrasting green.

 Although there are many things that can cause Chlorosis, the most common reasons are environmental, sunlight, and supplement deficiency.
 However, leaves turning yellow during flowering are typically caused by “senescence”, a natural biological aging process of plants.
 While senescence is nothing to be concerned about it does naturally spark concern with new cannabis cultivators because of the dramatic appearance change of the plants.
 Senescence can be compared to what plants experience during Autom season when leaves turn yellow with the swing of the season.